Glion Dolly Foldable Review

 Range

-The Glion was the top performer in this category with a matched effective and maximum range of 13.2 miles.
+The Glion is a mid-pack performer in this category with a matched effective and maximum range of 13.2 miles.
 What that means in plain terms is that a rider can pretty much go full speed until the battery is completely depleted.
 The flip side of this appraisal is the time that is required to recharge the battery.
 Here, too, the Glion delivered a strong performance with a 4 1/2 hour recharge time.

 As referenced above, our range assessment is comprised of two separate tests: travel radius and battery recharging interval.
 To properly appraise what the travel radius of a scooter is, we broke the assessment up into two parts that we call effective range and maximum range.
 The effective range is the number of miles a scooter can travel on flat ground going at or near full speed.
 Conversely, the maximum range is how far the machine will go at any speed.
 Unlike many in the class, Glion's effective and maximum are the same.